-Results were mixed in the case of reducing the equity gaps in MNCH service coverage, to which UNICEF has likely contributed.
+Equity: Results were mixed in the case of reducing the equity gaps in MNCH service coverage.
 Some gaps narrowed but others widened.
 Subsequently, there were significant inter- and intra-country disparities, and some marginalised groups remained outside of effective coverage by critical MNCH interventions.
+With a few exceptions (e.g. Roma in Serbia and Moldova), MNCH programmes supported by UNICEF largely failed to define marginalised, vulnerable and hard-to-reach groups clearly for programmatic purposes, or to focus interventions towards these groups.
+Gender equality was not mainstreamed in UNICEF programming up until the very end of the evaluation period, however UNICEF did monitor the equity effects of its interventions using population-based surveys and routine statistics.